OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_iri_seas_forecast.md

 While before we looked at the dominant tercile, we now load the data containing the probability for each individual tercile.
 We focus on the below-average tercile.

 The proposed threshold by FAO was 60%.
 As can be seen in the image below, this is very high.
+The first plot shows all values across all raster cells in the world and all seasons.
+We can see that the median is around 35.
+Values above 60 are very very rare and above 50 are already exreme.
-The first plot shows all values of the region of interest across all seasons.
-We can see that the median is around 35 and it doesn't differ much across leadtimes.
+The second plot shows the values of only the raster cells within the region but across all seasons.
+We can see that the median is again around 35 and that the distribution doesn't differ much across leadtimes.
 Values higher than 50 are very rare.
+We should be aware though that we only have 5 years of data.

-We can see the same pattern when we only select the seasons and leadtimes that might be part of the trigger.
+Moreover, the pattern might be very different depending on the season.
+The third plot show the distribution when we only select the seasons and leadtimes that might be part of the trigger.
+We can again see a similair pattern, though the median is slighlty lower.
+However, we didn't observe below average precipitation the past 5 years so it is hard to say what the distribution might look like during a drought.
 <!-- Based on this we experiment with a threshold of 4 but it might also be set to 40 or 50, this is open for discussion.
 However, a threshold of 60% would be advised again as this is very unlikely from a meteorological perspective to be met when requiring 20% of the area to meet this condition. -->